ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-3.md

 collection: portfolio
 ---

-- *Cleaned and preprocessed data (inputting missing values in numerical and categorical columns, creating new features)*
+- *Cleaned and preprocessed data*
 - *Gained insights from descriptive statistics and variables distributions*
 - *Visualized the overall exam scores by various study habits and social factors*
-- *Evaluated if other personal factors, like the number of siblings, have any effect on exam grades*
+- *Evaluated if other personal factors have any effect on exam grades*
 <br/>

 [GitHub](https://github.com/ciDSproj/students_scores)